scmaverick/slate/source/index.html.md

 client_id | Optional | If used, must be set to your client identifier, which can be found on either the EDIT USER ACCESS RIGHTS screen or the API ACCESS screen. grant_type | Required | "password" (no quotes)

+> Below is a sample token request message:

 ```http
 POST https://api.eccmp.com/services2/authorization/oAuth2/Token HTTP/1.1
 Host: api.eccmp.com